Z3NTL3/proxifier-docs/docs/guides/socks/socks4.md

 ``SOCKS4 does not have authentication``

-If you are unfamiliar with the concepts please first head to [Concepts](/docs/guides/concepts.md).
+If you are unfamiliar with the concepts please head to [Concepts](/docs/guides/concepts.md) first.

 ```go filename="main.go"